lars-t-hansen/Jobanalyzer/lsjobs/MANUAL.md

   Select only jobs that are still running (have a sample at the last time recorded in the log).

+`--zombie`

+  Select only jobs deemed to be zombie jobs.

 `--command=<command>`

   Select only jobs whose command name contains the `<command>` string.
 This is a little ambiguous,